Table of Contents

 Bank of India SO Syllabus 2025

-Bank of India has released the syllabus for the recruitment of Specialist Officer (SO).
-It is essential for candidates to understand the Bank of India SO syllabus and exam structure thoroughly before planning their preparation strategy.
-Analyzing the exam pattern helps candidates understand the number of questions, maximum marks and time distribution for the online exam.
-This article provides a detailed overview of BOI SO Syllabus 2025.
+Bank of India has shared the syllabus for the recruitment of Specialist Officers (SO).
+Candidates should fully understand the Bank of India SO syllabus and exam pattern before starting their preparation.
+Going through the exam pattern helps them know how many questions will be asked, the total marks, and the time given for the online exam.
+This article gives a complete overview of the BOI SO Syllabus 2025.

 Bank of India SO Syllabus Overview